gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

 For examples of macsy-model packages, please visit https://github.com/macsy-models

 README.md
 ---------

 A description of the package: what kind of systems the package models, how to use it etc... in `markdown <https://guides.github.com/features/mastering-markdown/>`_ format.
+The Readme is display to the user on the macsy-models repository on github.
+It is also display whe the user run `macsydata help`.

 LICENCE
 -------